hutchiexar/capstone_latest_backup/README.md

 - Verify `whitenoise` middleware is configured
 - Ensure `collectstatic` ran successfully during build

+#### 4. Dependency Conflicts

+The application has several known dependency constraints:
+- `reportlab` must be version 3.6.x to be compatible with `xhtml2pdf` (which requires reportlab<4)
+- `pyparsing==3.0.9` is required to resolve conflicts with other packages
+- `pyhanko-certvalidator==0.20.0` must be installed before `pyHanko==0.17.0`

+If you encounter new dependency conflicts:
+1. Identify the conflicting packages and version constraints
+2. Update the appropriate requirements file
+3. Update the `build.sh` script to handle the conflict during fallback installation
+4. Test installation locally before deploying

 ## Local Development Setup

 For local development: